chrisliebert/quick-3d/README.md

 `cargo run`

-**A Note about Shared Libraries**

-If you are using Linux, it is likely that your operating system does not know where to find the shared libraries.
-This can be resolved by updating the LD_LIBRARY_PATH environment variable: `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:.` The operating system will now search the current directory when attempting to load shared libraries.
-After building the debug library with `cargo build` it is recommended that you create a symlink to target/debug/libquick3d.so, i.e `ln -s target/debug/libquick3d.so .`
-On Windows, quick3d.dll is copied to the current directory if it is not found when running Quick3D from LUA which is already configured to be in the search path for shared libraries..

 **Building the LUA Library**

 The LUA wrapper for Quick3D will try to build the debug shared library automatically if no library is present, making the following step optional: